-The Ford Focus engine vibration problem can drive you crazy.
+Vibration problems can drive you crazy.
 Even the people that are good at ignoring car problems will find this one impossible to overlook.

 The first generation started in 1998 and ran through 2005.
 The second generation cars hit the market in 2004 and ran through the 2011 model year.
-Unfortunately, even the third, generation automobiles now experience problems with the engine mounts.

 The interesting thing about these cars is the variety of available engine and transmission combinations.
 The most common engine you'll find under the hood remains the 2.0 L four-cylinder single cam motor.
-However, in 2002 they launched an RS model with a 2.0 liter turbocharged Zetec engine.

-In 2005 the Ford Focus had an MK II option power plant with extremely impressive performance numbers.
 The 2.5 L turbocharged engine, borrowed from the Volvo lineup, pumped out 225 horsepower.
 It could push the car from 0 to 60 in around six seconds.

 Even though you might have a bad engine mount you need to verify the part number against your year, engine size, transmission and specific model.